contagon/handbook/handbook/6-stake-leadership.md

 * With the mission president’s approval, a district president may interview a brother to be ordained an elder.
 This approval must be given for each situation.
 A district president or someone under his direction may also (1) present a brother for sustaining and (2) perform the ordination (see [18.10.1.3](18-priesthood-ordinances-and-blessings.md#181013-interviewing-and-sustaining), [18.10.3](18-priesthood-ordinances-and-blessings.md#18103-presenting-a-member-to-be-sustained-before-he-is-ordained), and [18.10.4](18-priesthood-ordinances-and-blessings.md#18104-who-performs-the-ordinance)).
 However, a district president cannot ordain patriarchs, high priests, or bishops.
 * With the mission president’s approval, a district president may set apart branch presidents (see [18.11](18-priesthood-ordinances-and-blessings.md#1811-setting-apart-members-to-serve-in-callings)).
 This approval must be given for each situation.
 * He does not release full-time missionaries.
 However, he may participate with a member of the mission presidency in the release interview.
 If travel or time constraints make it very difficult for a member of the mission presidency to release a specific missionary, the mission president may authorize the district president to do so (see [24.8.2](24.md#2482-missionary-release-interview)).
-* He does not conduct temple recommend interviews or sign temple recommends (see [26.3.1](26-temple-recommends.md#2631-temple-recommend-interviews-for-members-in-wards-and-branches)).
+* He does not conduct temple recommend interviews or sign temple recommends (see [26.3.2](26-temple-recommends.md#2632-issuing-temple-recommends-for-endowed-members) and [26.3.3](26-temple-recommends.md#2633-issuing-temple-recommends-for-living-ordinances)).
 * He does not convene a membership council unless authorized by the mission president (see [32.9.5](32-repentance-and-membership-councils.md#3295-district-or-branch-president-in-a-mission)).
 * He does not usually deal directly with the Area Presidency.
 Instead, he works through the mission presidency.